lemontron/lemontron/lemontron-rev-a/bom/hardware/m5-shims.md

 qty: 2
 ---

 The OD can also be 9mm and still work.

-We only need two of these for the lead screw drive pulley.
+1. 2 for the lead screw drive pulley